Why ‘Truth Vs Pragmatism’ Has Created Public Distrust In Science

 There are two grand lies that most educated people perpetuate: (1) we know what we know and (2) we know what we don’t know.

-The honest answer to every question is, of course, “maybe.”
+The honest answer to every question is “maybe.”
 But we cannot live in constant uncertainty.
-So we have to amend our radical uncertainty and make probabilistic guesses about the world.
+So we have had to amend our radical uncertainty and make probabilistic guesses about the world.
 We make a probabilistic guess, and we build new assumptions in our model.
 And I mean this in the broadest possible way.
 It is as true for scientific theories, as it is for simply living in the world.